-- a) The Accountable Entity must document in writing the justification for use of SSS and seek approval to use SSS, along with approval of the PGPP.
-(MCC may require the Accountable Entity to post the intent to sole source on its website before proceeding in order to test the market.) - b) Once approved, the Accountable Entity shall prepare the solicitation documents that must include a description of the requirements, the terms and conditions of the proposed contract, and the submission forms using the appropriate SBD forms and contract. - c) Upon submission of the Offer by the Offeror, the Accountable Entity must establish an Offer Review Panel (Panel) to review the Offer and prepare an Offer Review Report documenting issues for negotiation including administrative and technical issues and price reasonableness. - d) After obtaining approvals as specified in Attachment A, PPG Approval Matrix, the Accountable Entity will conduct negotiations with the Offeror to resolve issues identified in the Offer Review Report. - e) Following negotiations and resolution of issues, the Accountable Entity will prepare the contract based upon the results of the negotiations. - f) After obtaining all approvals as specified in Attachment A, PPG Approval Matrix, the Accountable Entity will execute the contract with the Offeror. - g) The Accountable Entity shall publish notice of award of all SSS per the requirements set out in paragraph 5.5.3 of this PPG.
+- a.
+The Accountable Entity must document in writing the justification for use of SSS and seek approval to use SSS, along with approval of the PGPP.
+The Accountable Entity shall not approach the potential Offeror before receiving the corresponding approval of the SSS justification. - b.
+If the proposed justification for using SSS is based upon condition 6.15.1(b) above, MCC may require the Accountable Entity to publish at its website a notice to procure the services under SSS. - c.
+Once approved, the Accountable Entity shall prepare the solicitation documents that must include a description of the requirements, the terms and conditions of the proposed contract, and the submission forms using the appropriate SBD forms and contract. - d.
+Upon submission of the Offer by the Offeror, the Accountable Entity must establish an Offer Review Panel (Panel) to review the Offer and prepare an Offer Review Report documenting issues for negotiation including administrative and technical issues and price reasonableness. - e.
+After obtaining approvals as specified in Attachment A, PPG Approval Matrix, the Accountable Entity will conduct negotiations with the Offeror to resolve issues identified in the Offer Review Report. - f.
+Following negotiations and resolution of issues, the Accountable Entity will prepare the contract based upon the results of the negotiations. - g.
+After obtaining all applicable approvals as specified in Attachment A, PPG Approval Matrix, the Accountable Entity will execute the contract with the Offeror. - h.
+The Accountable Entity shall publish notice of award of all SSS per the requirements set out in paragraph 5.5.3 of this PPG.